MrCocoNuat/second-strike/README.md

 so you can safely close the window.
 If you want to replay, just re-open the .jar.

-How will you do in a game where the only winning move is not to play?
+How will you do in a game where the only winning move is *not to play*?